RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ```

 For more information on the significance of the context values (i.e.
-`ColorTheme`), read "[Background][backgrounds]".
+`ColorTheme`), read “[Background][backgrounds]”.

 ### Future state - style queries  <rh-tag color="purple" icon="notification-fill">Planned</rh-tag>

-In a not so distant future, we will be able to replace the context protocol
+In the not-so-distant future, we will be able to replace the context protocol
 completely and remove this code by implementing the web standard [container
 style queries][stylequeries].

 In anticipation of this upcoming browser feature, we attempt to ensure that our
-theming system as implemented today using context can easily replaced with style
+theming system as implemented today using context can easily be replaced with
-queries in the near future.
+style queries in the near future.

-<rh-alert>Note, the examples in this section are hypothetical, the final markup
+<rh-alert>Note: the examples in this section are hypothetical, the final markup
-and styles may not be the same</rh-alert>
+and styles may not be the same.</rh-alert>

-In addition to reducing the javascript payload of the design system, style
+In addition to reducing the JavaScript payload of the design system, style
 queries will allow authors to attach surface styles to any element.
 For example,
-Your page markup declares a custom surface with some classes:
+your page markup declares a custom surface with some classes:

 ```html rhcodeblock
 <div class="custom-surface dark">